Instructions Not Included: Plot

 An unlikely father figure, Valentín raises Maggie for six years, giving her a happy, fun, and carefree home.
-Meanwhile, he also establishes himself as one of Hollywood's top stuntmen to pay the bills, with Maggie acting as his on-set coach and translator as Valentín still doesn't know any English.
-As Valentín raises Maggie, she forces him to grow up too in his large fears, though he does it only for her own fun.
+Meanwhile, he also establishes himself as one of Hollywood's top stuntmen to pay the bills, with Maggie acting as his on-set translator as Valentín still doesn't know any English.
 Meanwhile, during a visit to the doctor in which he receives an injection, the doctor confides in Valentín — with Maggie out of earshot — that the treatments aren't working.

 To hide from Maggie the fact that her mother abandoned her, Valentín writes weekly letters to Maggie from her, detailing various adventures and feats around the world to explain her absence.
-But Maggie wishes to meet her mother, so Valentín goes to his director, and looks for an actress to play "Julie".
-Before the casting is complete, Valentín gets a call from Julie saying that she is in Los Angeles and wants to meet.

-Julie, now in a relationship with a woman, tries to be a part of Maggie's life again, along with her partner Renee who she lives with in New York City, but after a tearful departure at the airport Julie realizes she doesn't want to just see Maggie during visits and holidays.
+Eventually, Valentín gets a call from Julie saying that she is in Los Angeles and wants to meet.
+Julie, who now lives in New York City, tries to be a part of Maggie's life again.
+After a tearful departure at the airport, Julie realizes she doesn't want to just see Maggie during visits and holidays.
 She files for custody and cites Valentín's dangerous job and lack of English skills as reasons that he is unfit to raise Maggie.
-Valentín's sincerity and the story of his daring ten-story jump convince the judge that he has Maggie's best interest at heart, and he awards custody to Valentin as he is the only parent she has really known.
+Valentín's sincerity convince the judge that he has Maggie's best interest at heart, and he awards custody to Valentin as he is the only parent she has really known.
 Not backing down, Julie asks for a DNA test which proves Valentín isn't the father after all.
 Valentín ends up losing legal custody of Maggie, but they sneak away and decide to go back to Acapulco where he reunites with his friends, although he discovers that his father died a few years ago.